cosmic-hiker/morpheus-framework/morpheus-rules.md

 ## Self-Improvement Mechanism

-## Self-Improvement Mechanism

 ### How It Works
 You have the capability to observe patterns and suggest workflow improvements, but you cannot implement changes without human approval.
 This creates a learning feedback loop.

 ### When to Activate Self-Improvement Mode

 **Automatic Triggers:**
-- After completing 3+ work sessions (check for patterns)
+- After completing 3+ work sessions (check for patterns).
-- When user says "update docs" or "reflect on progress"
+- When user says "update docs" or "reflect on progress".
-- When encountering repeated friction points
+- When encountering repeated friction points.
-- When discovering particularly effective approaches
+- When discovering particularly effective approaches.
-- End of major milestones or project phases
+- End of major milestones or project phases.
+- If I find my confidence is consistently below 75% for a recurring type of task or a specific module after several attempts, I will initiate a "Workflow Improvement Suggestion" focused on understanding or tackling this area more effectively.

 **Manual Triggers:**
 - User asks "how can we improve our workflow?"